 Crochet & Tag

-I hope you have enjoyed making the Polka Dot Crochet Stocking Pattern!
+I hope you have enjoyed making the Polka Dot Crochet Christmas Stocking Free Pattern!

 If you have made this, please share it on social media.
 Above all I love to see the projects created with my patterns and also share your beautiful work.